-Alcohol-related accident:
+Alcohol-related Accident:

 Motor vehicle accidents where the reporting officer indicates "alcohol contributed" to the cause and / or a Blood Alcohol Content (BAC) is recorded.
 This only applies as it relates to the driver.
-For example, this would not include accidents where a drinking pedestrian is involved with a non-drinking driver of a vehicle.
+For example, this would not include accidents where a "sober" driver strikes an alcohol-impaired pedestrian with their vehicle.